9. Animal Crossing: New Horizons (Switch)

 4. Super Mario Odyssey (Switch)

-Super Mario Odyssey promised a return for the 'sandbox' style players had been pining for since 1996, and it delivered.
+Super Mario Odyssey promised a return to the 'sandbox' style players had been pining for since 1996, and it delivered.
 Cappy's capture abilities keep things fresh in a game which blends all sorts of ideas and art styles into an improbably coherent, compelling whole.

-An utterly remarkable entry in this most celebrated of series, then - the best Switch Mario game is an essential purchase whether you like Mario or not.
+An utterly remarkable entry in this most celebrated of series, then.
+The best Switch Mario game is an essential purchase whether you like Mario or not.

 3. Metroid Dread (Switch)

-Metroid Dread is a triumphant return for both Samus Aran and developer MercurySteam.
+Metroid Dread was a triumphant return for both Samus Aran and developer MercurySteam.
 This is a super-slick, hugely entertaining, and exquisitely designed entry in the Metroid franchise that plays better than anything we've seen from the series so far.

 With a bunch of fantastic new abilities, super tense and enjoyable stealth sections, plenty of great big boss fights and a story that fans will definitely enjoy, we can't really see how this one could have been improved.